-The repairs in this case are not initial repairs and not otherwise capital in nature due to their nature and extent, so their cost is a deductible expense to the taxpayer.
+The repairs in this case are not essential initial repairs and not otherwise capital in nature due to their nature and extent, so their cost is a deductible expense under the general permission to the taxpayer.

-While the repair work was the result of gradual deterioration of the building before Fredcount acquired it, this alone does not mean any repairs following acquisition are initial repairs.
-The important consideration in the context of initial repairs is how any deterioration that may have occurred by the date of acquisition may affect the company's use or intended use of the asset.
-The repair work was not necessary in order to put the premises into a condition it could function and continue to function for the intended purpose for which the company had acquired the premises.
+While the repair work was the result of gradual deterioration of the building before Fredcount acquired it, this alone does not mean any repairs shortly after acquisition are essential initial repairs.
+The important consideration in the context of essential initial repairs is how any deterioration that may have occurred by the date of acquisition may affect the company's use or intended use of the asset.
+The repair work was not essential to put the premises into a condition it could function and continue to function for the intended purpose for which the company had acquired the premises.
 The building had been suitable for that intended use when Fredcount acquired it, no repairs were evident at purchase and the previous owner had used it for identical purposes.

-Example | Tauira 7 - Where repairs do not involve initial repairs but are still capital in nature
+Example | Tauira 6 - Where repairs do not involve essential initial repairs but are still capital in nature